cdelorme/debian-stretch-server/notes/lets-encrypt.md

 ### automation

+**When testing scripts set `CA="https://acme-staging-v02.api.letsencrypt.org/directory"` to avoid hitting rate limits before you are ready to use the final results.**

+Assuming you are using `DNS-01` verification, you will want to register an API key and write commands in `/etc/dehydrated/hooks.sh` to create the record.  _This file must be executable and readable by the user dehydrated is configured to run as._

 Start by initializing dehydrated:

-	dehydrated --register --accept-terms
+	dehydrated --register --accept-terms -k /etc/dehydrated/hooks.sh

 Populate `/srv/ssl/domains.txt` with a line per certificate issued; multiple domain names can exist per line.

-Assuming you are using `DNS-01` verification, you will want to register an API key and write commands in `/etc/dehydrated/hooks.sh` to create the record.  _This file must be executable and readable by the user dehydrated is configured to run as._

-**When testing scripts set `CA="https://acme-staging-v02.api.letsencrypt.org/directory"` to avoid hitting rate limits before you are ready to use the final results.**

 Run the first-time creation: